-Instructor Info
+Instructor Information

-Name: Paul Caldarella, PhD Office Location: 149D MCKB Office Phone: 801-422-5081 Office Hours: Tue 8:00am-9:00am or By Appointment Email: paul\caldarella@byu.edu
+Name: Paul Caldarella, PhD Office Location: 149D MCKB Office Phone: 801-422-5081

-Scripture Theme
+Office Hours: Tue 8:00am-9:00am or By Appointment

+Email: paul_caldarella@byu.edu

-Ether 12:27 - "And if men come unto me I will show unto them their weakness.
+Scripture Theme: Ether 12:27 - "And if men come unto me I will show unto them their weakness.
 I give unto men weakness that they may be humble; and my grace is sufficient for all men that humble themselves before me; for if they humble themselves before me, and have faith in me, then will I make weak things become strong unto them."

-Description

-This is the first in a series of courses designed to support you through the conception, development, and writing of your theses.
-The goal is to provide you with support and a forum in which to facilitate the progress of writing your theses.
+Description: This is the first in a series of learning experiences designed to support you through the conception, development, and writing of your theses.
+The goal is to provide you with support and a forum in which to facilitate the progress of planning and writing your theses.
 This course will provide didactic instruction as well as discussion and applied writing assignments to achieve the course objectives.
 Prerequisite is admission to the CPSE graduate program in school psychology.

-Materials
+Materials:

-Item Price (new) Price (used) Manual PUBLICATION MANUAL OF APA 6E Required by AM PSYCH ASSOC 29.95 22.50 DISSERTATIONS DISSERTATIONS & THESES FROM START TO FINISH 29.95 22.50
+Item Price (new) Price (used) Manual PUBLICATION MANUAL OF APA 6E Required by AM PSYCH ASSOC 29.95 22.50 DISSERTATIONS AND THESES FROM START -10- BINISH DISSERTATIONS & THESES FROM START TO FINISH 2E Required by CONE, J 29.95 22.50